applesthepi/unnamedblocks/docs/docs_cappuccino.md

 	VAR, RAW
 };
 ```
 **ModBlockDataInterpretation** is an enum that defines the interpretation of an argument.
-This is only between preprocessor stages to state how to read and interpret the data inside **ModBlockData**
+This is only between preprocessor stages to state how to read and interpret the data inside **cap::mod::block::data**

 ```cpp
 std::vector<ModBlockDataInterpretation> m_interpretations;